samatict/UniMelb-Data-Science/README.md

 **Elements of Data Processing**:
 - This was **THE** biggest joke of a subject (in a bad way).
 - Lecturer presumably got a very low SES feedback because she was fired since it was so badly run.
-- Absolutely no reply from the lecturers / tutors on the discussion forumn for weeks.
+- Absolutely no reply from the lecturers / tutors on the discussion forum for weeks.
 - Assignments / Labs / Tutorials had little correlation with the lecture content.
 - If you know how to use `pandas` and jupyter notebook, **try your hardest** to get this subject waived.
 - **EDIT**: apparently the old lecturer is back which should hopefully revive this subject.